mguery/python/README.md

   print("At least one of the conditions is True")
 ```

+Nested
+if condition:
+  if :
+  else :
+elif :
+else :

 ## While loops
 - can execute a set of statements as long as a condition is true (`while condition == True:`)